Lost and Found

 Microchipping is the newest means of pet identification.
 A tiny computer chip with a programmed identification number is imbedded in a biologically inert material and individually sterilized and packaged.
 The device is the size of a grain of rice and is injected by a veterinarian into your pet, under the loose skin over shoulder blades.
 The procedure is simple and no more painful than a vaccination.
 The microchips do not cause any adverse tissue reaction and remain inert until a special scanner is passed over the chip to read the identification number.
 The chip identification numbers are filed with a national registry that is accessible 24 hours per day and 365 days a year.
 All humane societies, animal shelters and veterinary hospitals are equipped with scanners.
 Through this system lost pets can be quickly reunited with their families.
 Microchipping is the only way to provide a permanent, non-alterable or easily removable means of identification that cannot be lost or fade with time.

-Don’t let your pet’s picture end up on our lost and found site, have him or her microchipped.
+Don’t let your pet become part of the lost statistics, have him or her microchipped.